pagkly/Zed/Investopedia3/How Capital Improvements Can Soften a Tax Bite.md

 New York State's rent laws include a provision called the Major Capital Improvements (MCI) program.
 Dating from the 1970s, it allows landlords to raise rent-stabilized or -controlled building rents by up to 6% annually, to recoup the cost of major capital improvements to those structures.
 An HVAC system upgrade, new elevators, updated common spaces, and other improvements all count toward the MCI.

-In February 2019, two State Legislature members [introduced a bill to eliminate the program](https://ny.curbed.com/2019/2/26/18236584/new-york-rent-stabilization-major-capital-improvements-legislation), charging it is too easy for building owners to abuse the program.
+In February 2019, two State Legislature members [[introduced a bill to eliminate the program]](https://ny.curbed.com/2019/2/26/18236584/new-york-rent-stabilization-major-capital-improvements-legislation), charging it is too easy for building owners to abuse the program.
 Abuse comes when these unscrupulous landlords submit inflated or fabricated claims of expenses.
 Potential for fraud aside, the MCI program is inherently unfair, claim some critics.
 These critics argue that a capital improvement is a one-time cost for a landlord, but a rent increase is an ongoing expense for a tenant.

 ## Examples of Capital Improvements